Graph minor embedding can affect sampling degenerate ground states using quantum annealing

+This metric is the sum of reciprocals of energy barrier magnitudes during transitions from ground state $i$ to other ground states $j$, contained in the off-diagonal components $A_{ij}^{(2)}$.
+The smaller the energy differences between other states, the larger the value of this index, meaning that the energy landscape is flatter.

+Figure \ref{fig:flatness_vs_prob} shows the relationship between the relative flatness of the energy landscape and the probability of obtaining ground states for chain strength $J_F \in (0,2)$.
+As can be seen from this figure, the flatter the energy landscape, the higher the probability of obtaining that state.
+In particular, when the flatness of the energy landscape equals 1.0 ($J_F=1.0$), the probability of obtaining each ground state becomes equal to 1/3, thereby achieving fair sampling.

-We have demonstrated experimentally and analytically that graph minor embedding influences sampling degenerate ground states by QA.
-Our toy model results show that the probability distribution of ground states in the embedded problem is different from that in the original problem.
-We use perturbation theory to analyze the probabilities of ground states and confirm that the analysis corresponds to our numerical result.
-We also found the relationship between the energy landscape between ground states and the probabilities.
-Although we deal with minimal embedding, different embeddings will vary sampling results in QA.
-For quantum annealers as open quantum systems, we expect to attain similar results to the present case of isolated systems, except for the effects of external bath\cite{kadowaki2019} and control errors\cite{chancellor2021}.
+\textit{Discussion.} We have demonstrated experimentally and analytically that graph minor embedding influences sampling degenerate ground states by QA.
+Our results show that the probability distribution of ground states in the embedded model differs from that in the original model.
+We employ perturbation theory to analyze the probabilities of ground states and verify that the analysis aligns with our numerical results.
+Our analysis also reveals that the chain strength introduced by graph minor embedding affects the energy landscape around ground states, thereby influencing the probabilities of obtaining ground states.
+The relationship between flatness and fairness should also hold in larger-scale problems.
+In this case, the distance between ground states increases, so for simple drivers like a transverse field, the influence of the energy landscape between ground states becomes more significant, as seen in the second-order correction.
+While our toy problem is embedded into the Pegasus graph of D-Wave Advantage ~\cite{dattani2019,boothby2020}, our argument holds regardless of the type of hardware graph, such as the Chimera graph and the Zephyr graph ~\cite{pelofske2023}.